Ribbon structures of the Drinfeld center of a finite tensor category: Ribbon structures of the Drinfeld center

-are the structure morphisms of $L$ as an oplax $\mathcal{B}$-bimodule functor.
-The central square is commutative by the assumption that $L$ is braided.
-The left and the right squares are also commutative by the naturality of $\eta$ and $\sigma^{\mathcal{M}}$, respectively.
-Thus we have proved that the above diagram commutes.
-This implies that $R$ is braided. \end{proof}
+The central square is commutative by the assumption.
+The left and the right squares are also commutative by the naturality of $\tau^{\mathcal{N}}$ and $\varepsilon$, respectively.
+Thus the above diagram commutes.
+This implies that (2) holds.
+The proof is done. \end{proof}